PaperBoardOfficial/Mohit_Puri_Backend_Engineer_Technical_Assessment/README.md

 - **Benefits & Drawbacks:**

   - I chose Django and Django Rest Framework with PostgreSQL for the database because Django abstracts a lot of the basic code and is "batteries included," which helps to create features faster.
+I have also used Redis cache for caching the get requests.

 - **Assumptions Underlying the Choice:**
   - I assumed speed is not a big issue.
 I have used WSGI for Django.
 I could have used FastAPI if speed was a concern.